ISISComputingGroup/ibex_developers_manual/Keithley-2001.md

 * The IOC is configured to only read DC voltage using the `VOLT:DC` measurement functions.
 This is the default behaviour of the device after the reset command, `*RST`, has been sent.

-* The OPI is designed to allow to view readings, view error messages and code, and reset the error status of the device.
+* The OPI is designed to allow to view readings, view error messages and code, and reset the IOC in case the IOC gets into an error state.

 ## Troubleshooting

-* If there are any problems, restarting the IOC should reset the Keithley 2001 to a set of known default setting.
+* If there are any problems, try clicking the "Reset IOC" button on the OPI.

 * If the device is not scanning on any channels, check that the IOC macros have been set in either the client or in `globals.txt`.